Content MarketingE-commerce and RetailSales Enablement, Automation, and Performance

 The buying trigger here is responding to your better life call-to-action.
 By responding to that, they have raised their hands and indicated that they do indeed want what you are offering.
 Of course, they have no idea how it works or how much it costs; you still need to earn the right to close the sale, but for now, you’re on the right track.

-Lesson: You need to paint the vision to the Looker with a description of how you can change their life.
+Lesson: You need to paint a vivid picture for the Looker with a description of how you can change their life.

 You realize that it’s something you might like or need.
-This would be the point when you might pick something up off the shelf, examining it.
+This would be the point when you might pick something up off the shelf and examine it.

-Now you’re a Shopper, really engaged and ready to make a decision about whether this is something that you need.
+Now you’re a Shopper, really engaged and ready to decide whether this is something that you need.

 It’s important to note that before this point, you probably wouldn’t have been interested in a conversation with a salesperson.
-And you definitely wouldn’t have been interested in the features of the product.
+And you definitely wouldn’t have been interested in the product’s features.

-The store can really start engaging with Shoppers by making it easy to align your need with the benefits of their products.
+The store can start engaging with Shoppers by making it easy to align their needs with the benefits of their products.
 Make it easy to read, easy to find.

 Better yet, provide personalized and customized tools and services that connect your prospect’s need with the benefits you offer.
 The more personalized, the better.